-Kansas offers several programs to support families and children from pregnancy until a child enters kindergarten.
+Kansas offers several programs free of charge to support families and children from pregnancy until a child enters kindergarten.
 All programs are free, but some have eligibility criteria.
 Read about the programs below, then Find a Home Visitor Near You or Contact Kansas Home Visiting for help selecting a program for you and your family.

 Early head start

 Early Head Start offers support for pregnant women and families with children ages 3 or younger through home visits and socalization experiences.
 Eligibility is based on level of income and children with special needs.
 Participants meet with their home visitors on a weekly basis, and also attend meetings with other parents and children.

 Parents As Teachers